harrycresswell/harry/content/writing/masking-email.md

 How nice it would be to have zero footprint online.
 With a brand new email address, that we can mask from the start.
 In reality, most of us aren’t lucky enough to be in a position where we’re starting out fresh.

 Like me, you probably have a bunch of existing subscriptions and accounts.
 Most of which you’ll need to work your way through.
 Updating every username to a random forwarding address, one by one.
-It’s a manual process, which will take a good bit of time.
+It’s a manual process, which will take time.

 This isn’t about password managers.
 But using one will make the process of identifying all your accounts less painful.
 It also means you won’t have to remember all your forwarding addresses.
 Win win.